smitthakkar/Ios-projects/README.md

 It was my first assignment, to understand how different UI elements work, how to set backgrounds, buttons, views.
 Its a guessing game to move the scroller disc close to the random number generated.
 The scores and rounds played are updated as you progress.

+4.WeatherForecast

+The app makes use of weather API and displays Place, Climate by taking longitude and lattitude values from the user.
+It is an example of JSON parsing and the cases like incorrect JSON , missing lattitude and longitude values and connection problems have been handled.